usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 **Explanation of Changes from Language Discussed in the NPRM**

-The regulatory language codified in § 35.205 is very similar to language discussed in the NPRM’s preamble.
-223 However, the Department believes it is helpful to explain differences between that discussion in the NPRM and the final rule.
+The regulatory language codified in § 35.205 is very similar to language discussed in the NPRM’s preamble. {% fn 223 %} However, the Department believes it is helpful to explain differences between that discussion in the NPRM and the final rule.
 The Department has only made three substantive changes to the NPRM’s relevant language.